Capricornucopia/DisInfoSec/index.md

 ![image of Kim Crawley](KimShot_DisInfoSec.jpg)

 DisInfoSec was founded and is organized by **Kim Crawley**, an autistic cybersecurity blogger.
-More personnel will be added to this section as event organization progresses.